top of page

 Our Story

-Madame Nhu had humble beginnings.
-In 2006, we had an idea to introduce to the market our unique take on Vietnamese summer rolls and salads.
-Because of our non-hospitality backgrounds, we faced many difficulties.
-We were rejected by banks and landlords alike.
-But we didn't give up and didn't give a stuff.
-We were confident in our concept.
-Eventually we persuaded a Sydney CBD food court to give us a go.
+In 2006, we had an idea: to introduce our unique take on Vietnamese summer rolls and salads.
+Coming from non‑hospitality backgrounds, we faced many difficulties and were rejected by both landlords and lenders.
+But we didn’t give up.
+Confident in our concept, we eventually persuaded a Sydney CBD food court to give us a chance.
 And it paid off.

-Our version of summer rolls were larger than traditional goi cuon (rice paper rolls) and came in a range of flavours and choice of sauces - unheard of at the time.
-Opening in 2007 at 201 Elizabeth St, Sydney, our small Vietnamese takeaway - then known as SummerRolls® - was an immediate hit.
-Almost overnight, our eatery attracted long queues.
-Such was the buzz, the local newspaper awarded us "best Vietnamese" three years running.
-It wasn't long before our style of summer rolls started appearing in foodcourts everywhere.
+Our summer rolls were larger than traditional goi cuon and came in a range of flavours with a choice of sauces - something completely unique at the time.
+Opening in 2007 at 201 Elizabeth St, Sydney, our small Vietnamese takeaway (then known as SummerRolls®) went "viral" and attracted long queues.
+The buzz was so strong that the local newspaper awarded us "Best Vietnamese" three years running.
+Soon, our style of summer rolls began appearing in food courts everywhere.

 Follow & Tag Us @madamenhu